About Kelina Cowell

 - Clear scope and environment setup for every test pass.

-- Practical charters and simple test cases that match the goal of the project.
+- Practical charters and lightweight test cases aligned to the goal of the project.

-- Bug reports with repro steps, expected vs actual, environment, repro rate, evidence, and player impact.
+- Bug reports with repro steps, expected vs actual results, environment details, repro rate, supporting evidence, and player impact.

 CV